cmp-202/ssh2shell/README.md

 This is a class that wraps the node.js ssh2 package shell command enabling the following actions:

-* Sudo and sudo su password prompt detection and response.
+* Sudo and sudo su password prompt detection and response using the users password.
-* Run multiple commands sequentially.
+* Run multiple commands sequentially within the context of the previous commands result.
+* Ability to respond to prompts from a command.
-* Ability to check the current command and conditions within the response text from it before the next command is run.
+* Ability to check the current command and conditions within the response text from it when it completes.
 * Adding or removing command/s to be run based on the result of command/response tests.
-* Identify progress by messages to outputted at different stages of the process. (connected, ready, command complete, all complete, connection closed)
-* Current command and response text available to callback on command completion.
+* Progress messages.
 * Full session response text available to callback on connection close.
-* A couple of message formats run from within the commands array that output to the message handle or to the session response text.
-* Use of ssh key for authentication.
+* Notification messages to either the full session text or a message handler function.
+* Create bash scripts on the fly, run them and then remove them.

 Code:
 -----